Highly rotating viscous compressible fluids in presence of capillarity effects: Preliminaries and uniform bounds

-We use now the capillarity to find informations on higher order derivatives of the density. \begin{prop} Let $\bigl(\rho_{0,\veps},u_{0,\veps}\bigr)_\veps$ be a family of initial data satisfying the assumptions (i)-(ii) of Section \ref{s:result}, and let $\bigl(\rho_\veps,u_\veps\bigr)_\veps$ be a family of corresponding smooth solutions.
+Now, as announced above, we are going to show how to derive, under our assumptions, BD entropy bounds which are uniform in $\veps$.
+Of course, all the computations are justified for smooth functions: however, by a standard approximation procedure, the final bounds will be fulfilled also by the family of weak solutions. \begin{prop} Let $\bigl(\rho_{0,\veps},u_{0,\veps}\bigr)_\veps$ be a family of initial data satisfying the assumptions (i)-(ii) of Subsection \ref{ss:hypotheses}, and let $\bigl(\rho_\veps,u_\veps\bigr)_\veps$ be a family of corresponding weak solutions.

 Then there exist an $\veps_0>0$ and a constant $C>0$ (depending just on the constant $K_0$ of Remark \ref{r:en-bounds} and on the viscosity coefficient $\nu$) such that the inequality

 holds true for any $t>0$ and for all $0<\veps\leq\veps_0$. \end{prop}